ARM-software/armnn/delegate/BuildGuideNative.md

 # Build the TfLite Delegate (Stand-Alone)

-The delegate as well as ArmNN is built using cmake.
+The delegate as well as Arm NN is built using cmake.
 Create a build directory as usual and build the Delegate with the additional cmake arguments shown below
 ```bash
 cd $BASEDIR/armnn/delegate && mkdir build && cd build